 Up until this point, cannabis brands and dispensaries have used person-to-person (P2P) messaging, shortcodes and toll-free numbers to send texts to their customers.
-Starting October 1, 2021, businesses across the board must register for 10DLC to continue sending text messages.
+Businesses sending A2P messages must register for 10DLC to continue sending text messages.

 10DLC is an application-to-person (A2P) messaging channel created by Mobile Network Operators (MNOs) that uses local, 10 digit phone numbers to enable secure business-to-person messaging.